arekatikaakhil/arekatikaakhil/README.md

 🎓 Master’s Student in Data Analytics Engineering at George Mason University
 🔍 Passionate about data-driven solutions, machine learning, and building smart dashboards for real-world impact
-📍 Based in Virginia | Open to full-time roles in Data Analytics, Data Science, or Data Engineering
+📍 Based in Birmingham, AL | Open to full-time roles in Data Analytics, Data Science, or Data Engineering

 ---